1 out of 4 women and 1 out of 7 men experience domestic abuse.

 The Domestic Violence Support Services works directly with victims and survivors to connect them to existing resources, and to bridge existing gaps (such as childcare so a victim or survivor can attend Court hearings, and victim advocate services to civil cases).

-Won’t you support our mission to end systemic domestic violence, by empowering individuals to speak up, and creating empathy in our community?
+Won’t you support our mission to help end systemic domestic abuse, by empowering individuals to speak up, and creating empathy in our community?
 Won’t you make a donation to Felicia Chew Community Projects?